 His hard work and vision brought home to me, once again, the immense value of crafted and gifted image-creation as opposed to the more casual shooting that’s typically the fun part of photography.
 Yes, fun’s good, but it largely bypasses the spirit of honed photographic expression.
 In the richest vein of artistic expression we always find intelligent planning, expertise, discipline and vision.
 The reward is significant — even for dedicated amateurs.
 It’s lasting and deeply satisfying.

 But here’s the thing.
-Not everybody has an eye for image content that gels.
+Not everybody has an eye for image content that comes together effectively within the frame.
 So what’s going on here?
 Can we be taught the right way too see?
 Is it something we can learn?
 Possibly not.

 Thinking about how things look in the frame before the shutter button is pressed can make all the difference to your images.
 And sometimes it needs to be done very quickly.
 A zoom lens is very useful but, as the cliché rightly goes, it shouldn’t replace your legs.
-Try telephoto and more extreme wide-angle.
+Try telephoto and more extreme wide-angle to extend your creativity.

-Think about the elements throughout the frame—people, furniture, mountains, structures.
+Think about the elements throughout the frame — people, furniture, mountains, structures.
 Use other elements, like overhanging trees, to frame the main subject.
 Think about what angle best suits the main subject.
-You may not want to position a person bang-on centre—it usually doesn’t work.
+You may not want to position a person bang-on centre — it may not work.

 But hold on!
-This sounds like the textbook version of The Theory of Good Composition!
-Over the years I’ve asked myself, Doesn’t this stuff come naturally?
+This advice sounds like the textbook version of The Theory of Good Composition!
+Over the years I’ve asked myself, Shouldn’t this stuff come naturally?

-It’s almost guaranteed that any textbook-related essay on composition will include a comment along these lines: “These rules on composition can be broken with impunity.”
-This should leave us wondering about the apparent contradiction.
+It’s almost guaranteed that any textbook-related essay on composition will include a comment along these lines: “Of course these rules on composition can be broken.”
+This should leave us wondering if there is an inherent contradiction in such teaching.
 How can we be taught constructive rules that can be broken so easily and regularly whenever the creative urge takes us?
 “You should do it this way, but really, you don’t have to…”

 Jay Maisel had this to say about composition: “When I talk to my students I don’t call anything composition.
 I think that’s pretentious, to say you’re composing something.
 You’re not.
 It’s out there.
 All you’re doing is framing it and taking that piece of random chaos and making order out of it, or making it more chaotic, depending upon what you want.
 Everybody approaches it in a different way.”